 Punitive damages aren’t intended to compensate an accident victim.
 Instead, it’s a way to punish the other party for their actions and deter similar future behavior.
 If they’re facing a DUI charge, you could use the evidence from their criminal case to strengthen your civil case.

 Juries rarely award punitive damages unless there are special circumstances surrounding the event.
 You must have clear and convincing evidence that the drunk driver displayed acts of fraud, malice, or willful conduct.

-At DeMayo Law Offices, LLP, we care about our clients.
+At DeMayo Law Offices, Your North Carolina Law Firm™, we care about our clients.
 When you hire us, we’ll make you a priority.
-We’ll remain by your side from beginning to end of the legal process.
+We’ll remain by your side from the beginning to the end of the legal process.
 We’re available 24/7, so you can speak with us whenever you need us.
 You’ll receive dependable customer service and support throughout your case.

 If you were the victim of a drunk driver car accident and want to discuss your legal options, call us today at (877) 333-1000 to schedule a free consultation.